benjamin-patch/benjaminpatch.com/content/posts/ai-in-practice/when-vibe-coding-fails-python-kickstart-p1.md

 Category: AI in Practice
 Tags: python, python kickstart, virtual environments, best practices, vibe coding, open-source, generative ai
 Slug: when-vibe-coding-fails-python-kickstart-p1
 Description: Python Kickstart: Part One.
 Why should you learn Python in the age of vibe coding?
-Then get your feet wet by learning how to start writing Python.
+Then get your feet wet by learning how to start writing Python code.
-Summary: Part one of my Python Kickstart series!
-Why should you learn Python in the age of vibe coding?
-Then get your feet wet by learning about running Python code.
+Summary: Welcome to part one of my Python Kickstart series!
+Let's discuss why you should still learn Python in the age of vibe coding.
+Then we'll get our feet wet by learning about running Python code.
 An introduction to variables, the print function, basic errors, and code comments.
 Let's get started!

 ## Why Learn Python?